Lemoncode/node-training/README.md

 ### 00 Slow Operation

-In this sample we are going to ...
+In this sample we are going to demonstrate how to get a blocking code.

 ### 01 SetImmediate